Writing good non-fiction books

 (Levitsky and Ziblatt’s How Democracies Die might be the exception, but I worry that their book succeeded mainly by appealing to a hunger for anti-Trump books rather than a hunger to learn about politics.)

-In any case, I tried to answer these questions by analyzing Tyler Cowen’s lists of best non-fiction.
+In any case, I tried to answer these questions by analyzing Tyler Cowen’s annual lists of best non-fiction (though I’d note that he is not interested in popularity).
 Here are a few trends that I spotted.
 I’ll comment more on them at the end.

-Academics in general are the authors of some of the best non-fiction works, at least in Cowen’ view.
+Academics in general are the authors of some of the best non-fiction works, at least in Cowen’s view.

-History does best in terms of subject matter.
+In terms of subject matter, history is the leader.
 Political science definitely lags at least in its academic form.

 Biographies (coded separately from subject matter) also scores well.